Nepal Volleyball Association

 The Nepal Volleyball Association (NVA) is a national non-governmental, nonprofit sports organization in the Nepal.
 It represents Nepal in the Fédération Internationale de Volleyball and the Asian Volleyball Confederation, as well as the volleyball sports in the National Sports Council (Nepal).

-The NVA also runs a domestic Volleyball league competition.
+The NVA also runs annually domestic Volleyball league competition called Prime Minister Cup NVA Volleyball League.

+National teams

+For details please refer to main articles for dedicated teams.